President & CEO, Dallas Regional Chamber

 One of his greatest sources of satisfaction and pride was working closely with the Board to initiate and implement a one-time-only, five-year study and process for considering and electing Negro League players, managers, and executives.
 That process resulted in the election of 17 Negro Leaguers in 2006, nearly doubling the number in the Hall of Fame.

 Mr. Petroskey and his wife, Ann, both graduates of Michigan State University, have been married since 1978.
-They have three grown children: Kathleen, an SMU graduate living and working in Dallas; Frank, a Tufts University graduate living and working in London; and Claire, a College of Charleston graduate living and working in Charleston, SC.
+They have three married children: Kathleen, an SMU graduate living and working in Dallas; Frank, a Tufts University graduate living and working in London; and Claire, a College of Charleston graduate living and working in Charleston, South Carolina.